GetDKAN/dkan/modules/dkan/dkan_datastore/modules/dkan_datastore_api/README.md

 ```

 ## Response formats
 Requests can be sent over HTTP.
 Data can be returned as JSON, XML, or JSONP.
-To retrieve data in a different format search extension in the url.
+To retrieve data in a different format, change the extension in the url.

 **Instead of using this:**